-Bond No. 9's Chinatown is a seductively dynamic eau de parfum.
-Its topnote is a burst of peach blossom, blended with creamy-sweet gardenia and sultry tuberose and a hint of patchouli adds a spiky note to the other florals.
+Bond No.9’s Chinatown is a seductively dynamic Eau de Parfum.
+Its top note is a burst of peach blossom, blended with creamy-sweet gardenia and sultry tuberose and a hint of patchouli adds a spiky note to the other florals.
 On one side of the bottle, the flowers are the color of irridescent pearl on a deep fuschia background.
 Turn it over, and in yin-yang style its the same design with the colors reversed.
-A feminine scent perfect for her.
+A sultry, mouth-watering equal-opportunity East-West bouquet.

 - Heart notes: Gardenia, Tuberose, Peony, Orange Blossom.

 - Base notes: Patchouli, Cedarwood, Vanilla, Sandalwood, Cardamom, Guaiac Wood.

 - Presented in a double-sided oriental blossom flacon.

 - Eau de Parfum: Women, Men.

 - Apply as desired, to pulse points behind your ear, at the bottom of your throat, on your wrist, inside your elbow and/or behind your knee.